LonghaoQian/px4_command/README.md

 1. Install the mavros packgae by Binary installation

     Please ref to: https://github.com/mavlink/mavros

+    If you has install the mavros package by source code.
+Plaese deleat it firstly.

 2. Create a new ros space called "px4_ws" in your home folder